Sritankar/Team-irony/README.md

 # CareConnect – AI-Powered Healthcare Platform 🏥🤖

-CareConnect is a full-stack AI-powered healthcare platform developed during AMU Hacks 4.0.
-It integrates a modern web stack and machine learning to connect patients, doctors, and hospitals through a secure and intelligent interface.
+CareConnect is a full-stack AI-powered healthcare platform developed during  It integrates a modern web stack and machine learning to connect patients, doctors, and hospitals through a secure and intelligent interface.
 It also features ML-based diagnostics to support medical professionals.

 ---